 Judith is an exhibiting artist, researcher and visiting lecturer in creative coding.
 She uses the city’s immaterial patterns and inter-dependencies to tell stories from data that are related to surveillance, migration and the bio-metric aesthetics of the body.
 Past projects were created using combinations of facial detection, motion detection, QR codes, photography, sound, and moving image.

 Ordinary Extraordinary – by Rosanna Lowe

 This sound project for mobile phones introduced unusual people and curious tales from the streets around us.
 “Everywhere ‘ordinary’ people are being or doing something a little ‘extraordinary’.
-This was a celebration of tiny tales of local wonder folk,” said Rosanna.
+This is a celebration of tiny tales of local wonder folk,” said Rosanna.

 Rosanna is an award-winning writer and theatre-maker.
 Her travel writing has won awards with The Times, The Observer and the Royal Geographical Society.
 She is a co-writer of Brighton: The Graphic Novel and was on the writing team for three series of BAFTA award-winning Horrible Histories.
 Her ecological radio plays have won an IRDP prize and the Radio 4 Young Sci-Fi Writer’s Award.
 She has written and directed shows for theatres including West Yorkshire Playhouse, Northampton Royal and Polka Theatre.